 Sec.
-9 University Policy in Regard to Debts of Students.
+9. University Policy in Regard to Debts of Students.

 - 9.1 Neither the System nor any component institution is responsible for debts contracted by individual students or by student organizations.
 On the other hand, all students and student organizations are expected to conduct themselves honorably in all commercial transactions.

-Neither the System nor any component institution will assume the role of a collection agency except for monies owed to the System or one of its component institutions, nor will the System nor any of its component institutions adjudicate disputes between students and creditors over the existence or the amounts of debts. - 9.2 In the event of nonpayment to the System or one of its component institutions, one or more of the following actions may be taken: (a) a bar against readmission for the student, (b) withholding of the student's grades and official transcript, (c) withholding of a degree to which the student otherwise would be entitled.
+Neither the System nor any component institution will assume the role of a collection agency except for monies owed to the System or one of its component institutions, nor will the System nor any of its component institutions adjudicate disputes between students and creditors over the existence or the amounts of debts. - 9.2 In the event of nonpayment to the System or one of its component institutions, one or more of the following actions may be taken: (a) a bar against readmission for the student, (b) withholding of the student's grades and official transcript,(c) withholding of a degree to which the student otherwise would be entitled.

-- Sec.
-10 Anonymous Publications. - 10.1 Anonymous publications are prohibited.
-Any student publishing or aiding in publishing, or circulating or aiding in circulating, any anonymous publication will be subject to discipline. - Sec.
-11 Other Regulations Concerning Student Affairs are Reported in the Rules and Regulations of the Board, as follows:
+Sec.
+10. Anonymous Publications.

+10.1 Anonymous publications are prohibited.
+Any student publishing or aiding in publishing, or circulating or aiding in circulating, any anonymous publication will be subject to discipline.

+Sec.
+11. Negotiations Prohibited.